FAQ for first-timers (“virgins”) who may want to join us in 2020 or some later year. If this is you, please read this in its entirety!

 Check out Cyndi’s post 10 Reasons Why I Never Wanted To Go To Burning Man And Where I Was Wrong for more on this topic.

 How do we physically get there?

-We will drive, with origins of at least Kamloops and Vancouver, and passing through Seattle and Portland.
+We will drive, with origins of at least Kamloops and Vancouver, and passing through Seattle, Portland, and Eugene before cutting southeast towards Nevada.
 If you’re not in the Pacific Northwest, your options would be to 1) fly to get collected in one of the above places, 2) drive yourself there, or 3) fly to SF or Reno and get the Burner Express bus.
-As we will aim to arrive right when the gate opens, we will depart in the morning of Friday, August 23rd, stay overnight in Oregon somewhere, and finish the drive on Saturday to arrive around midnight.
+As the main convoy will aim to arrive right when the gate opens, we will depart in the morning of Friday before the event, stay overnight in Oregon (probably Eugene/Springfield area), and finish the drive on Saturday to arrive around midnight.

 Remember that prep, packing, and cleanup are huge jobs.
 If you aren’t hands-on in these activities for geographical reasons, you’ll need to make up for it while we’re there!

 Check out the personal gear list.
 Ty manages a camp gear list, which has taken care of us for three burns.
 In a nutshell your gear is much like that of hot-weather camping, with a few unusual items like a bike, blinky lights for your bike and body, goggles, and dust mask.
 You will need a tent or to arrange sharing someone else’s.
 (Note that shade space is limited so there’s a constraint on tent space per-person.)